The Villages, Florida

 The Villages is a census-designated place (CDP) spanning Sumter, Marion, and Lake counties in the U.S. state of Florida.
 It serves as the central area of a larger master-planned, age-restricted community known as The Villages.
 Situated in central Florida, about 20 mi south of Ocala and 45 mi northwest of Orlando, the CDP had a population of 79,077 at the 2020 United States census.
-Part of the Orlando–Kissimmee–Sanford metropolitan statistical area, The Villages features numerous recreational facilities, including golf courses and community centers.
+It is part of the Orlando–Kissimmee–Sanford metropolitan statistical area.

 History

-In the 1960s, Michigan businessman Harold Schwartz began selling land in the area now known as the Villages through mail-order sales.
+In the 1960s, Michigan businessman Harold Schwartz began selling land in the area now known as The Villages through mail-order sales.
 In 1968, a federal law prohibiting real estate sales by mail order forced Schwartz and his business partner, Al Tarrson, to halt this practice.

 In the early 1970s, Schwartz and Tarrson developed Orange Blossom Gardens, a mobile home park in northwestern Lake County.
 By the early 1980s, the community had sold approximately 400 units.
 In 1983, Schwartz bought out Tarrson’s interest and brought his son, H. Gary Morse, into the business.
 Inspired by successful retirement communities like Del Webb's Sun City, Morse expanded amenities, including golf courses and recreation centers, and pursued nearby commercial development.
-In 1992, the community was officially renamed "The Villages".
+In 1992, the community was officially renamed "the Villages".

 By the early 1990s, the Villages had grown to over 8,000 residents, with three golf courses and a Winn-Dixie supermarket.
 Between 2010 and 2019, the Villages was the top-selling master-planned community in the United States, with 24,440 homes sold.

 The Villages operates under community development districts (CDDs), which manage infrastructure and amenities.
 In 2013, the Internal Revenue Service (IRS) ruled that $426 million in bonds issued by a CDD were not tax-exempt, as the district did not qualify as a government entity, resulting in approximately $750,000 in legal fees for residents.

 Expansion

-Since the 2010s, the Villages has expanded southward, acquiring land in Sumter and Marion counties.
+Since the 2010s, the Villages has expanded southward, acquiring land in Sumter and northward into Marion counties.
 In 2017, the Holding Company of the Villages purchased 8,000 acres south of Florida State Road 44 and 2,600 acres near County Road 470 for residential and commercial development, with plans for approximately 4,500 homes.

-Community Structure
+Community structure

 The Villages is governed by community development districts and neighborhood declarations of restrictions, regulating aspects like landscaping and exterior modifications.
 An architectural review committee, composed of residents, oversees property alterations.
 As an age-restricted community, at least 80% of homes must have a resident aged 55 or older, and persons under 19 may not reside permanently, except in designated family subdivisions.